ethereum/web3.py/docs/contributing.rst

 Code Style
 ~~~~~~~~~~

-When multiple people are working on the same body of code, it is important
-that they write code that conforms to a similar style.
-It often doesn't matter
-as much which style, but rather that they conform to one style.

-To ensure your contribution conforms to the style being used in this project,
+We value code consistency.
+To ensure your contribution conforms to the style
-we encourage you to read our `style guide`_.
+being used in this project, we encourage you to read our `style guide`_.

 Type Hints